Dinah Jane

+Dinah Jane Milika Ilaisaane Hansen (/ˈdaɪnə/; born June 22, 1997) is an American singer.

+In 2012, she auditioned for the second season of The X Factor and later became a member of Fifth Harmony, which went on to become one of the best-selling girl groups of all time.
+After the group's hiatus announcement in 2018, Jane began working as a solo artist.

 Early life

 Dinah Jane grew up in Santa Ana, California, and is the daughter of Gordon Hansen and Milika Amasio.
-The eldest of 8 children, she grew up with over 24 family members in her home.
-Jane is Tongan and has Danish, Samoan, and Fijian descent.
+She is the eldest of 8 children and grew up with over 24 family members in her home.
+Jane is of Tongan, Samoan, Fijian and Danish descent.
 She is a member of the Church of Jesus Christ of Latter-day Saints.

 Raised in a musical family, Jane was introduced to music at the age of 4.
-She performed in public for the first time at age seven singing the national anthem, and sang at local events in Orange County.
+She performed in public for the first time at age seven singing the U.S. national anthem, and sang at local events in Orange County.
 In 2011, she recorded her first song "Dancing Like a White Girl".
 She graduated from Orange County School of the Arts in 2015.

 Career

 2012–2018: The X Factor and Fifth Harmony

-Jane auditioned for The X Factor in 2012 singing "If I Were a Boy" by Beyoncé.
-For her bootcamp solo performance she sang "Hero" by Mariah Carey and is the only member from Fifth Harmony to have it aired.
-She sang against Diamond White for her bootcamp round singing "Stronger (What Doesn't Kill You)" during which she forgot some of the lyrics.
-She was eliminated during the bootcamp round of competition, but was brought back along with Ally Brooke, Normani, Lauren Jauregui, and Camila Cabello to form the girl group now known as Fifth Harmony.
+Jane auditioned for The X Factor in 2012, singing "If I Were a Boy" by Beyoncé.
+For her bootcamp solo performance, she sang "Hero" (by Mariah Carey), and was the only member from Fifth Harmony to have her performance aired.
+She sang against Diamond White for her bootcamp round, performing Kelly Clarkson's song "Stronger (What Doesn't Kill You)"; after forgetting some of the lyrics during her performance, Dinah Jane was eliminated during the bootcamp round.
+She was ultimately brought-back to the competition, along with Ally Brooke, Normani, Lauren Jauregui, and Camila Cabello, to form the girl group Fifth Harmony.
 The group made it all the way to the finals and landed in third place.

-Fifth Harmony's debut song was "Miss Moving On".
-They released their debut EP, Better Together in 2013, their first album Reflection in January 2015, and their second album 7/27 in May 2016.
-Their first two albums generated the singles "Worth It" and "Work from Home", respectively, which reached the top 10 in several international charts.
-The group also contributed music to the soundtrack of the animated film Hotel Transylvania 2 with their song "I'm in Love with a Monster".
-They released their third self-titled third studio album, and first as a four-member group on August 25, 2017, following Cabello's departure.
+Fifth Harmony's debut song was "Miss Movin' On".
+They released their debut EP, Better Together, in 2013, followed by their first album, Reflection (January 2015), and their sophomore album, 7/27 (May 2016).
+These first two albums generated the hit singles "Worth It" and "Work from Home", respectively, which reached the top 10 on several international charts.
+The group also contributed music to the soundtrack of the animated film Hotel Transylvania 2, performing their song "I'm in Love with a Monster".
+They released their self-titled third studio album—and first as a quartet, following Cabello's departure—on August 25, 2017.
 On March 19, 2018, the group announced an indefinite hiatus to focus on solo projects.